Sea Glass Lingo: Terms Used by Beach Glass Collectors

 The second type of slag glass is a byproduct of an industrial process.
 Leland Blue Stone was created by iron smelting by the Leland Lake Superior Iron Company in Michigan in the late 1800s.
 Similarly, Frankfort Green came from the Frankfort Iron Works in Elberta, Michigan.
 Pieces of blue and green waste glass can also be found along the northeast coast of England, sometimes known as "dragon glass."

-Stack - The art and practice of stacking sea glass shards into cairns.
+Stack - The art and practice of stacking sea glass pieces into cairns.
 For competition or just a fun photo composition, seeing how high you can go is surely a good way to play with your finds.
 Just be sure they will land on something soft when they fall.
 Read more about stacks of rocks and more in The History of Cairns.

 beach glass stopper